 Peabody Conservatory of The Johns Hopkins University (Vocal Performance)

 Hi!
 My name is Elizabeth, but everyone calls me Cara.
 I am a graduate of Peabody Conservatory and Johns Hopkins University, where I earned a B.Mus. in Vocal Performance and a B.A. in Latin American Studies simultaneously.
-At Peabody, I studied with Marianna Busching and coached with John Shirley-Quirk, and Ernest Ligon.
-Today, I continue to pursue my education through private vocal study with Elizabeth Daniels, coaching with Giovanni Reggioli, and workshops including the Amalfi Coast Music Festival and the American University Opera Workshop.
+At Peabody, I studied with Marianna Busching and coached with John Shirley-Quirk and Ernest Ligon.
+Today, I continue to pursue my education through private vocal study with Giovanni Reggioli and workshops including the Amalfi Coast Music Festival, the American University Opera Workshop, and the Potomac Vocal Institute.

 My teaching experience includes nearly ten years of offering private voice lessons.
 In the fall of 2014, I became the voice instructor at Loyola Blakefield in Towson, MD, and I have recently become a full member of the National Association of Teachers of Singing.
 My studio includes male and female students of all abilities ages ten and up: from beginners, to hobbyists, to professionals.
 I have trained singers in both classical and music theater styles for auditions for and performances in honors and regional choruses and paid chorales; school, community, and professional theater; and admission into college and university music programs.